vaugharj1717/SpringBootDemo/demo/src/readme.txt

-    -The query is a JPQL query (Java Persistence Query Language) -Since Spring will automatically fill in linked entities for us, we don't need to do too many joins -ex) instead of doing "SELECT u FROM User u JOIN UserDetails ud" we can just do "SELECT u FROM User u" if we need to access the UserDetails object, Spring Boot will get that data for us automatically behind the scenes
+    -The query is a JPQL query (Java Persistence Query Language) -Since Spring will automatically fill in linked entities for us, we don't need to do too many joins -ex) instead of doing "SELECT u FROM User u JOIN UserDetails ud" we can just do "SELECT u FROM User u" then, when/if we need to access the UserDetails object, Spring Boot will get that data for us automatically behind the scenes when we try to access it
         -TAKEAWAY: Complex JOINS normally not necessary.
-Just SELECT one type of entity and when you need to access a related entity just use that objects .getXYZ() function to "grab" that entity
+Just SELECT one type of entity and when you need to access a related entity just use that objects .getXYZ() function to "grab" that entity.
+You can traverse through the "entity-graph" simply through entity's getter methods.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Interfacing